underscoretype/typeface-strings/README.md

 * `-pb` `--pasteboard`: Copy the results to the pasteboard instead of a file.
 Simply `cmd + v` to paste the results (automatically limited to max 100 results)
 * `-p` `--filter-punctuation`: Remove any punctuation marks from the input word dictionary
 * `-n` `--filter-numbers`: Remove any numbers from the input word dictionary
-* `-e` `--input-force`: Force filtering to words that only contain all of the passed in characters
+* `-f` `--input-force`: Force filtering to words that only contain all of the passed in characters
+* `-s` `--word-sequence`: Allow combinations of several words from the source to match a given width -w'
+* `-c` `--letter-combinations`: List of comma-separated n-grams that must be found in matched strings
 * `-v` `--verbose`: Output verbose information of the generation process

 ## Example dictionaries